 Knowing his business has come in particularly handy for Alade, now that he’s developed his concession and catering company, Doc’s Street Grill, and is applying for a loan for his first brick-and-mortar location.

 “Obviously when you’re thinking about starting a business, you want to think about places where your business can flourish,” Alade continued.
 “I know Fort Worth, I grew up in the area and I love the city’s growth.
-I know Fort Worth has the right infrastructure in place — it has land, it has good leadership and a friendly environment for businesses to utilize resources like the Business Plan Competition to be able to push things forward and grow.”
+I know Fort Worth has the right infrastructure in place — it has land, it has good leadership and a friendly environment for businesses to use resources like the Business Plan Competition to be able to push things forward and grow.”

 Last year’s Business Plan Competition winner, Barry McCleland, had been working on his startup for seven years before he entered with the goal of improving his business plan.